 Prime Property aim to make letting your property as simple and stress free as possible, providing you with a discreet, friendly and professional service.
 All our staff are local people who have lived and worked in the area for many years.

-We are a member of the Property Redress Scheme.
+We are members of both the National Association of Estate Agents and the Property Redress Scheme.

 To ensure that renting your property goes smoothly, we are able to provide three levels of service:

 LETTING ONLY – our tenant finding service.

 LETTING & RENT COLLECTION - including the collection of rent for Landlords who would rather not or are unable to collect regular payments.

 LETTING & MANAGEMENT - our full service for Landlords who do not wish to be involved in the day-to-day management of their rented property.

 The information below gives an overview of the services that we can offer.
 Additional services are available and can be arranged as required.

 Rental Valuation of Property